5 Essential Knots You Will Learn During Military Service

-OK, today I will speak about 5 essential knots I have learned during my basic military training.
-Those knots you should know how to tie at all times and they are very useful, no matter in military or civilian life.
+OK, today I will speak about five essential knots I have learned during my basic military training.
+You should know how to tie knots at all times, and they are instrumental, whether in military or civilian life.
 You never know when you will need to tie something or someone down.

-As you know, there are a lot of different knots, some may be more useful, but those 5 are essential because they are easy and can be implemented almost for every situation.
-Those knots I often use most on a regular basis.
+As you know, there are a lot of different knots; some may be more useful, but those five are essential because they are easy and can be implemented in almost every situation.
+Those knots I often use most regularly.
 I will try to explain why you should have them at your disposal.
-Below you’ll find an embedded video that takes you step-by-step through each of them.
+Above is an embedded video that takes you through each step.

-Let’s face it, it’s hard to remember all the knots you had to learn through the time.
-The knot tying is a depreciable skill that needs to be practiced.
-So let’s look at five, in no particular order, that you should know how to tie with your eyes closed or even underwater.
+Let’s face it; it’s hard to remember all the knots you had to learn over time.
+Knot tying is a depreciable skill that needs to be practiced.
+So let’s look at five, in no particular order, that you should know how to tie with your eyes closed or underwater.

-That should help you out if you are civilian, soldier, police officer and so on.
-It means it can be used in a local or tactical manner.
+That should help if you are a civilian, soldier, police officer, etc. It means it can be used locally or tactically

 1. Bowline Knot